 “Movie tie-in edition” or “TV tie-in edition” (sometimes simply referred to as a “movie tie-in” or a “TV tie-in”) as it relates to book publishing is a book whose jacket, packaging, contents, or promotion relates to a feature film or a television show, respectively.

-Here are types of tie-ins and how they work:
+Here are a few types of tie-ins and how they work:

-Having hoards of book club members, teenage fans or Janeites showing up opening weekend or watching the premiere is especially important to boost box office numbers or audience levels and jump-start the film’s or series’ success with word-of-mouth.
-In a media marketplace that must increasingly compete for eyeballs, any level of headstart into audience recognition is important.
+Having hoards of book club members, teenage fans, or Janeites showing up the opening weekend or watching the premiere is especially important to boost box office numbers or audience levels and jumpstart the film’s or series’ success with word-of-mouth.
+In a media marketplace that must increasingly compete for eyeballs, any level of head start into audience recognition is important.

 For the book, the publicity surrounding a feature film release or the launch of a new TV show helps spread the word of the source material and opens the book to new audiences who might have otherwise not considered reading it.

 Conversely, books can be developed from popular media in order to exploit, expand, and/or otherwise capitalize on the popularity of the source material.
 These range from novels (like the X-Files series of books), fan books (Star Wars and Star Trek spawned many of these), or even cookbooks (Blue Bloods, The Sopranos).

 One brilliant stroke of TV tie-in genius and corporate media synergy was executed when ABC TV sister company Hyperion Books developed and launched a series of novels by “Richard Castle,” the titular (and fictional) novelist who is the main character of the ABC mystery series Castle.

 The visual relationship between the film or television show and the book is important, especially at the bookseller level, when customers who might not have been aware of the existence of the book can happen upon it by recognizing the familiar book title or artwork on the jacket.